AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class2.md

 - [Chapters 1-3 from Principles of Data Wrangling] (http://proquestcombo.safaribooksonline.com.libproxy.rpi.edu/book/databases/business-intelligence/9781491938911)
 - Optional Activities: We will be focusing on some foundational Python concepts, but we will primarly be focusing on techniques and practices related to data science.
 Some students without a Python or more general programming foundation may prefer a step by step approach.
 DataCamp offers a nice step by ste introduction and as part of this class you have a Premium Membership, which I'll be emailing out.
 [Intro to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science).

-#### Assignment (due the second Wednesday following class by 11:59 PM):
-- Homework 2.
-More details on the homework assignment process can be found [here](/mgmt6560/assignments/).
-The link to accept the assignment is [here ](https://classroom.github.com/a/9fXCTWwC).

 #### In Class Activities:
 - [Presentation](https://www.dropbox.com/s/84opk3uo3cyxxwg/02-data.pptx?dl=0).